Something for Star Wars grammar lovers.

 There is nothing better than a little inverted Yoda grammar to get the purists’ teeth gnashing.
 The fantastic infographic below gives a few examples of Yoda speak, which I have to admit I love.

-From inverted word order, or inversion, to dropping auxiliaries, moving modifiers, all the way through to dropping the negative auxiliary.
+From inverted word order, or inversion, to dropping auxiliaries, moving modifiers, all the way through to dropping the negative auxiliary or fronting.
 What fun.

 He even changes the verb-subject order when the fancy takes him.